alienresident/style-tiles/README.md

 + Everything should be changeable using sass variables
 + No need to edit the HTML
-+ Content should also be variables using `content: ""` in `:before` or `:after` pseudo classes
++ Content should also be variables using `content: ""` in `:before` or `:after` pseudo classes (where possible—links don't work here)

 Use only HTML and CSS where possible

 + No server-side technologies
 + Modern browser support only (this isn't production code)
-+ Simplest HTML5 code possible
++ Simple & clean HTML5
 + Use CSS3 selectors and pseudo-classes (avoid classes or ids)

-Therefore it shouldn't be reliant on any server side technologies.
 Style Tiles should be deployable as simple HTML and CSS (perhaps JavaScript if there's becomes a good reason).
 Style Tiles should be able to run in any folder on a desktop or any web server.
 Style Tiles need to be viewed in modern browsers: Firefox and Webkit based browsers.
 Wherever possible I am using CSS rather than some server solution.
+Therefore can't be reliant on any server side technologies.

 ## How It Works ##
 There's an index page that links to the 3 version pages.
 Each page has it's own stylesheet.
-The HTML is the same expect for the stylesheet
+The HTML is the exactly the same expect for the stylesheet link.

 ### Deploying the Styles Tiles ###
 You can zip up all the html files and the css folder folder with the images.
 By Default all the images will be inlined in the stylesheets.
 However if you don't want to inline your images.
 Set `$inline-images` to `false` in the sass/core/\_variables.scss and include the images folder.